iSECPartners/ios-ssl-kill-switch/README.md

 --------

 Most users should just download and install the Debian package.
-The build, requires the Theos suite to be installed; see http://www.iphonedevwiki.net/index.php/Theos/Getting_Started Then the package can be built using:
+The build requires the Theos suite to be installed; see http://www.iphonedevwiki.net/index.php/Theos/Getting_Started Then the package can be built using: